Emergency Shelters: A Guide

 When to Pack an Emergency Shelter

-Carrying an emergency shelter is a wise precaution for most outdoor activities.
-At a minimum, it is recommended for any activity, especially in remote locations.
-Even on shorter walks and hikes, unforeseen delays or incidents can happen.
+Carrying an emergency shelter is wise for most outdoor activities, but especially if you’re heading into a remote area.
+Remember, even on day walks and hikes, delays or accidents can happen.

 • Remote or unfamiliar terrain: When exploring isolated or backcountry areas and the likelihood of encountering challenges increases.

-• Challenging weather conditions: If there's a chance of rain, snow or strong winds.
+• Challenging weather conditions: If there's a chance of rain, snow or strong winds, such as in an alpine environment.

-• Solo adventures: When you won’t have a companion to assist in an emergency or with an injury.
+• Solo adventures: When you won’t have someone to help in an emergency situationlike an injury.

 • Large groups: When out with a big group, such as a school trip or club activity.
 It only takes one person to get injured to stop the whole group and you don’t want lots of people getting cold and wet.
-Carry enough shelters between you to ensure everyone is accommodated.
+Carry sufficient shelters for everyone.

-To decide whether you should take an emergency shelter, ask yourself these questions:
+Unsure if you should take an emergency shelter?
+Ask yourself these questions:

 • What’s the weather forecast?

-Top tip: An emergency shelter can also be used on rest breaks, such as for a lunch stop, to shelter from the wind or rain
+Top tip: An emergency shelter is also useful for longer rest breaks to shelter from the wind or rain.

 Comparing Emergency Shelters